Saify007/Selenium-JavaScript-Test-Case/README.md

 # Selenium-JavaScript-Test-Case
-Sign in on my website using automation with the help of Selenium Web Driver and JavaScript
+Landing page and Sing in to my website automation with the help of Selenium Web Driver and JavaScript